 Sport and policy are two different things, but often policy interferes in sport, especially in football.
 Good examples are footballers Giorgos Katidis who got a lifetime ban from all Greek football teams because of fascistic greetings, and Joe Šimunić who got money penalty and 10 football match out of the game because he said controversial words from Croatian history “For home we are ready.”

 FIFA said clearly, zero tolerance on racism, Nazism and any kind of similar aggression.
 It is understandable when some footballers are hurt, for example, Mario Balotelli when people tease him with bananas and compare with a monkey.

-We have other side of this mirror.
+We have another side of this mirror.

-Ivo Sanader was Croatian premier and he won that elections 2007.
+Ivo Sanader was Croatian premier and he won that election 2007.
 Later Ivo Sanader was subject of investigation, he was corrupted and he finished his political career in Croatian prison Remetinec.
-Advertising with Niko was subject of jokes, even these days people laugh at quote “and my brother too”, when Niko Kovač has something important to say about football.
+Advertising with Niko was subject of jokes, even these days people laugh at the quote “and my brother too”, when Niko Kovač has something important to say about football.
 He is now national coach and for sure he is not proud on days when he supported Ivo Sanader.